RyanBard/jersey-example/README.md

 This is just a hacked together version of jersey's maven archetype to test my template files with.

+# all in one build command
+mvn clean install exec:java

 # get all
 curl -v -X GET 'http://localhost:8080/myapp/api/todo'